swcarpentry/shell-novice/episodes/03-create.md

 but how do we create them in the first place?

 ### Step one: see where we are and what we already have
-Let's go back to our `data-shell` directory on the Desktop and use `ls -F` to see what it contains:
+Let's go back to our `shell-lesson-data` directory on the Desktop and use `ls -F` to see what it contains:

 ~~~